CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 #### Step - Configuration

-Now that you have SeqWare-Vagrant and dependencies installed the next step is to launch computational nodes or clusters that will run workflows via SeqWare, launch cluster jobs via GridEngine, or perform MapReduce jobs.
+Now that you have Bindle and dependencies installed the next step is to launch computational nodes or clusters that will run workflows via SeqWare, launch cluster jobs via GridEngine, or perform MapReduce jobs.
 In this step we will launch a standalone node and in the next command block I will show you how to